 For some, coming to terms with the differences between hard shell vs. soft shell lobster is one of the first steps in understanding the Maine lobster experience.
-It may be the difference is a matter of taste, versus a matter of value.
-One is easier to crack open and the other has a better texture.
+It may be the difference is a matter of taste versus a matter of value.
+One is easier to crack open, and the other has a better texture.
 Either-or, it’s a shell game.

 When Do Lobsters Molt?

 Molting is triggered by hormones and takes place in the safety of a lobster’s burrow.
-Once it wiggles out of its old exoskeleton, the lobster begins to absorb water and swells to reach its new size.
+Once it wiggles out of its old exoskeleton, the lobster absorbs water and swells to reach its new size.
 As the new exoskeleton is formed, it needs time to harden.
 Until that occurs, the lobster is not that mobile and will remain in hiding for a week to ten days.
 The old shell, high in calcium, is a food source that helps to strengthen the lobster’s new shell.

 Today’s Live Maine Lobster Special

 With so much of the annual catch during the soft shell season, the hard shell vs. soft shell lobster debate would seem to be heavily weighted in the latter’s favor.
 Is it because they are that much better tasting than hard-shell lobsters?
 And how does it affect you, the difference in cost and yield, that is, the amount of meat?
 Let’s take a closer look.

 Hard Shell vs. Soft Shell Lobster: Is There a Difference?